Frequently Asked Questions

 The University of Rochester offers several different types of living arrangements competitively priced.
 Freshman housing largely consists of double rooms – both with single gender floors and co-ed floors, conveniently located near dining facilities, and the academic buildings.
 Upperclassmen housing has a variety of options: double rooms, singles, suites of 6-8 people, and two, three, and four person apartments.
 Upperclassmen housing rates vary by locations.

-If you would like to request a room change, please come to the main Residential Life Office, located in 020 Gates, SBA Halls, and fill out a form.
+Use the upperclass or first-year room change request forms to request a room change.
 The room change request form provides an opportunity to indicate preferences and special requests.
 The directions and process for each semester is spelled out on the room change request form.
-Read it carefully and be sure you understand the steps.
+Read it carefully and be sure you understand the steps and return the form via email (as a .PDF) to the address on the form.
 We will do our best to offer you a change that meets your request.
 Students have 48 hours to decide to accept or decline the new assignment.
 Failure to decide within the specified time limit will result in the offer being withdrawn.
 Room changes are reviewed on a rolling basis throughout the school year and through the summer (for returning students), as vacancies become available.
-Freshman are able to request a room change once classes begin in the fall semester.
+First-year students are able to request a room change once classes begin in the fall semester.

 The gender-inclusive housing option allows for students to have roommates and suitemates regardless of gender identity and/or expression.
 This is not limited to a specific floor or building.
-Click here for more information.
+Gender-Inclusive FAQ (pdf)

 Incoming freshman are randomly assigned.
 Attention is paid to preferences, as noted on the application.
 We cannot guarantee that everyone will get their first or second choice, but we do our best to try and match up interests.
 All special requests must be received by the due date for consideration, this include Early Decision, mutual roommate requests, and medical accommodation needs.
 Late applicants will be assigned housing but will have a lessened likelihood of being placed in a first or second preference for housing type.